GJordan904/scrollbar/README.md

 ##### scrollHeight
 * **Type:** `number`

-The height of the root scrollbars window.
+The scrollHeight of the root scrollbars element or document.documentElement.scrollHeight if no root scrollbar.

 ##### childScrolling
 * **Type:** `boolean`